inkit/inkit-go/README.md

 			Unit:   "in",
 }

-// you can also convert a file on your local file system options := render.CreateRenderOptions{
+// you can also convert a file from your local file system options := render.CreateRenderOptions{
 			FileName:   "test.html",
 			Width:  9,